Tourists lift British inmates' spirits at Thai prison

 While this is no obvious tourist site, visits to inmates have become popular in recent years, with visitors ranging from curious young travellers to charitable retired foreigners living in the city.

 Gilbey is one of a number of foreign inmates at Bangkwang jail, Thailand's most notorious prison, who has benefited from the visits arranged by the British embassy in tandem with a group of committed expatriates.

 "They understand it's not so easy, they bring some shopping.
 It can make a real difference to your month," says the former gas engineer, one of 100-130 Britons in Thai prisons at any one time.

-He has unsuccessfully appealed twice against his life sentence and was due to be repatriated later in 2009, he said, and re-sentenced under British law, but for now he welcomes any visitors.
+He has unsuccessfully appealed twice against his life sentence and will be repatriated later this year, he said, and re-sentenced under British law, but for now he welcomes any visitors.

-The group that works with the embassy to arrange the visits is headed by 62-year-old British retiree Gale Bailey, who said she was "hooked" after her first trip to Bangkwang four years ago.
+The group that works with the embassy to arrange the visits is headed by 62-year-old British retiree Gale Bailey, who says she was "hooked" after her first trip to Bangkwang four years ago.